100 Florida Trails®

 Approaching US 441, a ramp goes up onto the bridge and crosses the busy road, then down a ramp back onto the trail.
 The trail continues along S. Forest Ave. to Apopka Station.

 Apopka Station has parking, restrooms, water, playground and picnic facilities.
-Past Apopka Station the trail passes parks and playing fields, winds through an alignment, past Apopka Middle School and on a boardwalk before going roadside at N. Park Avenue (which then becomes Rock Springs Road), continuing another 2 miles to the end at Lester Road.
-From here the trail eventually will continue to Kelly Park.
+Past Apopka Station the trail passes parks and playing fields, winds through an alignment, past Apopka Middle School and on a boardwalk before going roadside at N. Park Avenue (which then becomes Rock Springs Road), continuing another 2 miles to the current end at Lester Road.
+From here the trail, the next segment to Kelly Park is in planning.

 100FloridaTrails.com...
 100+ Florida Multi-use Bike Trails, Best for Safe, Fun Recreation and Fitness